akbartus/GeoJSON-Uzbekistan/README.md

 ### Examples
 The file can be integrated for data vizualizations projects that utilize geographical data easily.
 Example (UNDP in Uzbekistan Project): https://i-map.o3.uz.

+### Future Steps
+1. Compiling district based GeoJSON file for Uzbekistan.
+2. Developing an online tool to combine geographical information available on OpenStreetMap and pre-compiled data.